-- The land area where the dedicated plantation will be established is, prior to project implementation, severely degraded and in absence of the project activity would have not been used for any other agricultural or forestry activity.
-The land degradation can be demonstrated using one or more of the following indicators: - (a) Vegetation degradation, e.g., - crown cover of pre-existing trees has decreased in the recent past for reasons other than sustainable harvesting activities; - (b) Soil degradation, e.g., - soil erosion has increased in the recent past; - soil organic matter content has decreased in the recent past. - (c) Anthropogenic influences, e.g., - there is a recent history of loss of soil and vegetation due to anthropogenic actions; and - demonstration that there exist anthropogenic actions/activities that prevent possible occurrence of natural regeneration.
+If the land area is severely degraded, land degradation can be demonstrated using one or more of the following indicators:

+- (a) Vegetation degradation, e.g., - crown cover of pre-existing trees has decreased in the recent past for reasons other than sustainable harvesting activities; - (b) Soil degradation, e.g., - soil erosion has increased in the recent past; - soil organic matter content has decreased in the recent past. - (c) Anthropogenic influences, e.g., - there is a recent history of loss of soil and vegetation due to anthropogenic actions; and - demonstration that there exist anthropogenic actions/activities that prevent possible occurrence of natural regeneration.